Deutsch: Designer / Español: Diseñador / Português: Designer / Français: Créateur / Italiano: Designer /

 4. Fashion Consultants: Fashion consultants provide expert advice and guidance to individuals, brands, or organizations in matters related to fashion, style, and image.
 They may assist with brand development, trend forecasting, market analysis, or personal styling services.

-In summary, designers in the fashion context are individuals or teams responsible for creating and conceptualizing fashion items.
+Designers in the fashion context are individuals or teams responsible for creating and conceptualizing fashion items.
 They bring together artistic vision, technical skills, and creativity to design clothing, accessories, and other fashion products.
 Whether they specialize in haute couture, ready-to-wear, streetwear, or sustainable fashion, designers contribute to the dynamic and ever-evolving world of fashion.

 --